thomashirtz/zhongwen-anki/README.md

    ~~~

    This will generate a table with all necessary fields for the flashcards.
+   [Here](https://chatgpt.com/share/6513c81e-73af-476b-b6d8-cffaeb83652f) is an example of conversation to get the word list.
+Also [`./data/input.tsv`](./data/input.tsv) is an example of word list generated.

 5. **Data Processing**:
    - Once you receive the generated data from the LLM, save it as a `.tsv` file and process it with the `zhongwen-anki` package: